edenismine/MP20182_Project01/modules.md

-# Module core_main
+# Module :stores

-Library with the SandwichStore, SandwichSotreClerk, SandwichStoreSupervisor and Sandwich along with some other useful Interfaces like Article and Transaction.
+Library with the SandwichStore, SandwichSotreClerk, SandwichStoreSupervisor.

+# Module :sandwiches

+Library with a Sandwich implementation that uses the decorator pattern.

+# Module :util

+Library with useful interfaces for storing and working with Inventories.

-# Module app_main
+# Module :app

-Demos the core module.
+Demos how a sandwich store would work under certain circumstances.